Johannur2002/webpack-v-5/README.md

-# webpack-v-5
+# webpack-v5
-This is latest webpack setup.
-Guys, you can use it for for your project
+This is webpack v5 setup